 - Watch the sermons

 To help you pace yourself, we've created a reading plan card to keep you on track.
 You can download the reading plan here.
-Even if you join late, that's okay!
-Start whenever you are able.
 At the end of your reading or at the end of each week, take some time to reflect and pray--ideally with your small group or at least another person.
 Use our Sermon Discussion Guides to help you start the conversation.

 Only 45% of church attenders read their Bible more than once a week and almost 1 and 5 say they never read it at all!
 As a church body, we want to set down the distractions and immerse ourselves in the Word of God in order to build unity across our campuses.